 |Holidays||9 a.m. - 5 p.m.||8 a.m. - 4 p.m.|

 Effective Wednesday, July 22, all patients must pre-register before coming to the Assessment Centre to be swabbed for COVID-19.
 To pre-register call 905-472-7670.

 Hours are subject to change and will be updated accordingly.

 The COVID-19 Assessment Centre is located at the Markham site.
 The COVID-19 Assessment Centre cannot be accessed from inside of the hospital.
 The entrance is located on the south side of the hospital, east of the Emergency Department, see map below.
 COVID-19 Assessment Centre parking is in lot #7.

 - The COVID-19 Assessment Centre provides screening, assessment and testing for all individuals who wish to be tested.

-- Upon arrival to the Assessment Centre, individuals will be registered; those who have symptoms will be assessed by a physician prior to being tested.
+- Upon arrival to the Assessment Centre, individuals who have pre-registered will be asked to check-in at the nursing station; a physician will assess those who have symptoms prior to being tested.

 - All individuals who ask for a test will be swabbed.